cujojs/meld/README.md

 ### 1.1.0

 * Advice can be applied directly to methods on a function.
-* Removed undocumented feature that implicitly adds constructor prototype advice: to advise a prototype, pass the prototype as the advice target.
+* Removed undocumented behavior that implicitly adds constructor prototype advice: to advise a prototype, pass the prototype as the advice target.

 ### 1.0.0